File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 FSMA 204 is new.
 The Final Rule landed in 2022.
 The Food Traceability List still gets updated.
 Implementation pilots are publishing now.
 There are no thirty-year veterans of this rule.
 There are people who've read it carefully and built documents a team can use.
 That's what we offer.

 We aren't a full-service consultancy.
 We don't draft your Traceability Plan.
 We don't run mock recalls.
 We don't handle your supplier letters.
-What we do: translate the rule, hand you the documents, stay on call.
+What we do: translate the rule and hand you the documents.
 For most facilities, that's the work that actually moves things forward, and it costs far less than a full implementation engagement.

 If you need an on-site implementation partner, we'll say so and point you to someone who fits better.